-There are 2 different ferry companies doing the trips throughout the day.
-There’s no difference in prices or service.
+There are 2 different ferry companies doing trips throughout the day with no difference in prices or services.
 Simply take the one that’s scheduled next.

 They go very often, at least once in an hour.
-The cost for a one way ticket is 140 Mexican pesos, which is about 8 USD.
+The cost of a one-way ticket is 140 Mexican pesos, which is about 8 USD.

 They always say that today is a special deal for the ferry price, that might be gone tomorrow.
 But don’t fall for it, as ferry prices are always the same everywhere actually.

-However there are also few official looking stands where you can get the ferry ticket without all the unnecessary hassle.
+However, there are also a few official-looking stands where you can get the ferry ticket without all the unnecessary hassle.

-If you are coming from Cancun, Tulum or any other surrounding area, you will need to arrive to Playa del Carmen first, s this is the only place to take a Cozumel ferry from.
+If you are coming from Cancun, Tulum or any other surrounding area, you will need to arrive in Playa del Carmen first, s this is the only place to take a Cozumel ferry from.

 How to rent a scooter or a car for a day trip to Cozumel?

-The first option to rent a scooter or a car will be presented to you already when trying to organise your way how to get to Cozumel.
+The first option to rent a scooter or a car will be presented to you already when trying to organize your way how to get to Cozumel.

-In my experience, the prices they offer are more or less the same, so most likely you will not be loosing much money if you agree to pre-arrange the vehicle while you are in Playa and pick it up immediately upon arrival in Cozumel.
+In my experience, the prices they offer are more or less the same, so most likely you will not be losing much money if you agree to pre-arrange the vehicle while you are in Playa and pick it up immediately upon arrival in Cozumel.

-Once the ferry will arrive in the Cozumel port, there will be many tour agents offering you rentals and tours.
+Once the ferry will arrive at the Cozumel port, there will be many tour agents offering you rentals and tours.
 You can walk past them and go directly to any rental shops you will see on the streets surrounding the port.

-To rent a scooter you will need a driver’s licence and a credit card.
+To rent a scooter you will need a driver’s license and a credit card.
 Most probably you’ll have to pay in cash, but they take credit card info as a guarantee and returns the paper with info after you return the bike.

 We have the scooter ready… Buckling our helmets and let’s go!